nextapps-de/mikado/bench/README.md

 Run the benchmark:<br>
 <a href="https://raw.githack.com/nextapps-de/mikado/master/bench/index.html">https://raw.githack.com/nextapps-de/mikado/master/bench/index.html</a><br>

-This stress test is based on a __real life use case__, where new data is coming from a source and should be rendered through a template.
+This stress test focuses a real life use case, where new data is coming from a source and should be rendered through a template.
 The different to other benchmark implementations is, that the given task is not known before the data was available.
 It measures the workload of a real use case.

 This test measures the raw rendering performance.
 If you look for a benchmark which covers more aspects goto here:<br>
 https://krausest.github.io/js-framework-benchmark/current.html

 #### Local Installation

-Go to the folder ___bench___ and install dependencies:
+Go to the folder _bench/_ and install dependencies:
 ```cmd
 npm install
 ```